ramsatyam/FastapiM/git_help.md

 $ echo *.class > .gitignore
 $ git commit -m "Adding git ignore"
 ```
-All the file with class extensions will be ignored
+All the file with class extensions will be ignored.
+* To delete all the untracked files and runtime files.
 ```
 $ git clean -n
         # will show what files will be deleted